 You just have to scroll through the pictures, and select which places you want to visit, then plot them on a GPS and go!

 So there you have it!
-10 different ways I find easy hikes near me!
+11 different ways I find easy and short hikes near me!

 I’m continually refining these strategies, but these 10 have really helped me get more out of my travels and I am happy to share them with you in this article!
 If you have your own strategies for finding hikes near you that you don’t mind sharing, I’d love to hear them below!